 Maggie’s: Recuperative space and emotional support for people living with cancer

-Maggie’s centres, which provide free support and information for people living with cancer are renowned for the beautifully designed gardens which complement their architect designed buildings.
+Maggies, the charity which provides free support and information for people living with cancer are renowned for the beautifully designed gardens which complement their architect designed buildings.
 Part of the Maggie’s philosophy has always been that a garden, however small, provides recuperative space and emotional support for people.
 The National Garden Scheme is committed to supporting Maggie’s with a series of annual donations to fund the creation of gardens for new centres.

 Award winning landscape designer Dan Pearson has done two gardens for Maggie’s Centres, in Manchester and West London and here he gives us a tour of both, offering us a glimpse into his thought process behind the designs and checking in on how the gardens are looking.